mautic/developer-documentation-new/docs/plugins/autowiring.rst

 .. vale on

-Controllers can classic Dependency Injection but also :xref:`action_based_di` if you need the dependency in just one action.
-For the new controllers consider :xref:`invokable_controllers`.
+Controllers can use classic Dependency Injection or :xref:`action_based_di`.
+If the dependency is needed in only a single action, it's recommended to use the latter.
+For new controllers, consider :xref:`invokable_controllers`.